 On Mac, you can right-click on the Spotify icon on the Dock and select the Close or Force close option.

-I keep recommending this solution in almost all of my Windows 10 and Mac guides.
-Rebooting the device is a good idea to resolve errors without doing much tinkering around things.
+We recommend this solution in almost all of my Windows and Mac troubleshooting guides.
+Rebooting the device is a good idea to resolve app errors without doing much tinkering around things.

 On Windows, simply click on the Windows icon and select Restart.
 On Mac, tap on the little Apple icon at the upper left corner and select Restart.